 You got the Benghazi lies, which are dramatic because they impact the lives of four Americans and their families.

-They're dead, their families will never see their loved ones again.
+Their families will never see their loved ones again.

 And at this point, what difference does it make in her mind?

-But of course they denied security before.
+But, of course, they denied security before.

 They denied security during the attack.

-They were more concerned about what uniforms that our brave men and women that were gonna be part of the rescue would be wearing, and then after, of course, just lying right to the faces of the family.
+They were more concerned about what uniforms that our brave men and women that were going to be part of the rescue would be wearing.

-And you got all the comey confirmed lies on the email server scandal, and now you've got this lie.
+And you got all the Comey confirmed lies on the email server scandal.

-I think this is probably one of the if not the biggest lies she's ever told.
+I think this is probably one of the, if not the biggest lies she's ever told.

-And uh I remember landing under sniper fire.
+And I remember landing under sniper fire.

-There was supposed to be some kind of a greeting ceremony at the airport, but instead we just ran with our heads down to get into the vehicles uh to get to our base.
+There was supposed to be some kind of a greeting ceremony at the airport, but instead we just ran with our heads down to get into the vehicles to get to our base.

 I remember landing under sniper.